 An Overview of Blockchain

-Blockchain technology, a groundbreaking advancement that has emerged following the internet, is characterised by unique features.
+This blog will delve into an overview of Blockchain: a groundbreaking technology that has emerged following the internet, is characterised by unique features.
 It is a decentralised digital ledger that securely stores transactional records, known as blocks, across multiple databases connected through peer-to-peer nodes.
 This technology, which combines complex mathematical algorithms for securing data (asymmetrical cryptography) and a network structure that distributes the processing and storage of data across multiple nodes (distributed architecture), establishes a secure data exchange and transactions environment.

 With many advantages, blockchain technology is pivotal in promoting accountability and honesty in various industries.
 Blockchain’s first significant advantage is the superior transparency it offers by allowing public access to the transaction ledger.
 In traditional centralised systems, data is often held by a single authority, leading to concerns about data manipulation and lack of transparency.
 In contrast, blockchain’s distributed nature ensures that all participants in the network have access to the same information[1], reducing the possibility of data tampering.
 This transparency makes it possible especially for the stakeholders in the following segments, such as product management and tracking, where each sourced product can be tracked separately.